zebra-lucky/python-dashtx/README.md

-This Python3 library implements support for Litecoin transactions.
+This Python3 library implements support for Dash transactions.

 It builds on top, and is intended to be used along with python-bitcointx library.